realComlan/protargo/README.md

 #1.
 Context

-This project serves as the framework for experimentation on various strategies used multiagent argumentation and their influence on the performance of the agents argumentation.
+This project serves as the framework for experimentations on various strategies used in multiagent argumentation and their influence on the performance of the agents.

 #2.
 How to run the code